-These statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances for all major governmental funds.
-Incorporated into these statements is a schedule to reconcile and explain the differences in net position as presented in these statements to the net position presented in the Government-wide Financial Statements.
+These statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances for the General Fund.
+Incorporated into these statements is a schedule to reconcile and explain the differences in fund balance and net change in fund balance as presented in these statements to the net position and change in net position presented in the Government-wide Financial Statements.
 VCREA has presented its General Fund as its major fund in this statement to meet the qualifications of GASB Statement No. 34.